Marko Janković (footballer, born 1995): Olympiacos

 In summer 2013, Janković was transferred to Greek champions Olympiacos on a four-year contract.
 He played for their youth side in the inaugural 2013–14 UEFA Youth League, but failed to make any first team appearances.

 In the summer of 2014, Janković was sent on loan to Serbian club OFK Beograd.
 He scored on his league debut after coming on as a substitute in a 3–2 home win over Novi Pazar.
 Throughout the 2014–15 Serbian SuperLiga, Janković scored four goals from 19 games.

 On 31 August 2015, Janković was loaned to Slovenian club Maribor with an option to buy.
 He made his league debut for the side on 23 September in a 1–1 home draw with Domžale, coming on as a 62nd-minute substitute for Dare Vršič.
-During his spell at Maribor, Janković helped the club win the Slovenian Cup, playing the full 120 minutes and converting his penalty kick in the shootout against Celje in the final.
+During his spell at Maribor, Janković helped the club win the Slovenian Cup, playing the full 120 minutes and converting his penalty kick in the shoot-out against Celje in the final.